AdGem/Android-Example/README.md

 API overview
 --------
-All communication with SDK can happen via the ```java AdGem``` class:
+All communication with SDK happens via the ```java AdGem``` class:
 ```java
 AdGem adgem = AdGem.get();
 ```
 There is no need to store instance of AdGem globally.
-SDK will cache it instance on a first call and will always return the same one for all subsequent calls to ```AdGem.get();```
+The SDK will cache the instance on a first call and will always return the same one for all subsequent calls to ```AdGem.get();```

 ### AdGemCallback:
-AdGem SDK offers callbacks that notify when its internal state changes.
+The AdGem SDK provides callbacks with notifications of internal state changes.
 ```java
 AdGem adgem = AdGem.get();
 adgem.registerCallback(callback);
 ```
-Once registered, a callback will be used to deliver SDK state change update.
+Once registered, a callback will be used to deliver SDK state change updates.

 Keep in mind that AdGem will hold a strong reference to a callback.
-It is caller's responsibility to unregister it.
-For example, if a callback is being registered in activity's ```onCreate()``` then is must be unregistered in corresponding ```onDestroy()``` call.
+It is the caller's responsibility to unregister it.
+For example, if a callback is being registered in activity's ```onCreate()``` then it must be unregistered in corresponding ```onDestroy()``` call.

 ```java
 public class GameActivity extends AppCompatActivity {